No one likes to be compared and probably will not be making it easy for you to do so.

 Vehicle loans, also known as auto loans, are a type of financing option that allows borrowers to purchase a vehicle by borrowing money from a lender.
 Like a hire purchase agreement, a vehicle loan requires the borrower to make regular payments to the lender until the loan is fully paid off.
 However, unlike a hire purchase agreement, a vehicle loan does not transfer ownership of the vehicle to the borrower until the loan is fully paid off.
 It is just like your house can be technically the lender's, legally speaking, until you paid off your mortgage.

 In some jurisdictions, the cost of depreciation may be tax-deductible for businesses that use vehicles for business purposes, depending on the ownership.
-To learn more, consider talking to your accountant.
+To learn more, consider talking to your accountant or our community partners that are accountants.

-As some lenders or salespeople may offer both or use them interchangeably or may even use the term leasing, though there are some differences in tax implications - For simplicity, our website will therefore treat the 2 as the same and you can send your enquiry to either type of lenders in the same application, with the lender stating with theirs offers', such details under the misc column tab on your dashboard.
+Some lenders or salespeople may use the term interchangeably with the term leasing.
+However, there are some differences in tax implications - For simplicity, our website will therefore treat the 2 as the same, with the lender stating such details under the misc column tab on your dashboard

 Hire purchases can also be done on industry and office equipment.
 Often purchasers may simply take the in-house- instalment plan offered by the seller where they can actually hunt for their own loan, which could be better at times.